AznStevy/Maybe-Useful-Cogs/README.md

 3) Come to the [support server](https://discord.gg/T5HHf7k) to complain or just to hang out c:

 MongoDB - Leveler now requires the use of MongoDB.
 If you are on ubuntu, try [this](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04).
-If you are on Windows, try [this](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
-If you are on another Linux distro, try [this](https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-windows/).
+If you are on Windows, try [this](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition) (Keep this console separate and open).
+If you are on another Linux distro, try [this](https://docs.mongodb.com/manual/administration/install-on-linux/).
 You will also need to install the python module by doing `pip3 install pymongo`.

 __Support Me__ - If you would like to give donations to a broke uni student, you can visit my [patreon page](https://www.patreon.com/stevy).